kumahq/kuma/UPGRADE.md

 ### Helm

+* the Helm chart for this release requires at least Helm version `3.8.0`.
-controlPlane.resources is now on object instead of a string.
+* `controlPlane.resources` is now on object instead of a string.
 Any existing value should be adapted accordingly.

 ### Zone egress and ExternalService